trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 #### TLS handshake

-The differences between TLS 1.2 and TLS 1.3 are presented in the following illustrations (every byte explained and reproduced):
+The differences between TLS 1.2 and TLS 1.3 are presented in the following illustrations (every byte explained and reproduced - marvelous work!):

 - [The New Illustrated TLS Connection TLS 1.2](https://tls.ulfheim.net/)
 - [The New Illustrated TLS Connection TLS 1.3](https://tls13.ulfheim.net/)